Sustainable Mega-Buildings (MSc/PgDip)

 The course is suitable for graduates in disciplines related to the built environment, such as architecture, urban design, building services engineering, building technology or a relevant discipline in engineering or the built environment, Applicants should normally hold a first or second class Honours degree from a British or recognised overseas university.
 Applicants with relevant professional experience will be considered on an individual basis.

-Applicants whose first language is not English or Welsh must satisfy the English Language requirements for entry to the University by attainment of a minimum IELTS overall score of 6.5 or equivalent (including TOEFL 600 [250 for computer-based test]).
+Applicants whose first language is not English or Welsh must satisfy the English Language requirements for entry to the University by attainment of a minimum IELTS overall score of 6.5 or equivalent.

 International students pursuing part-time programmes of study are not eligible for Tier 4 (General Student) visas and must have alternative leave to remain in the UK if they intend to study at the University in person.